Ovid/torn-city-prev-next-character/README.md

 developer Web site.
 It's here to show some of my JavaScript skills rather than being completely useful.

+For a more advanced version of my Javascript abilities, see this [3-D rotating star map](http://jsfiddle.net/Ovid/ALMZD/1/) using canvas.
+That shows all the stars in a 20 light-year radius around Sol.

 # BACKGROUND

 If you [sign up for a free account with the online RPG